-- a.
-A copy of any correspondence describing such requirements; and - b.
-A description of the storm water control measures that will be used to meet such requirements.
+- A copy of any correspondence describing such requirements; and - b.
+A description of the storm water controls that will be used to meet such requirements.

-To reflect any revisions to applicable federal, state, and local requirements that affect the storm water control measures implemented at the site.
+To reflect any revisions to applicable federal, state, and local requirements that affect the storm water controls implemented at the site.